aladon090/f1_data_team/README.md

-🏎️ F1 Teams ELT Pipeline
+F1 Teams ETL Pipeline
-Overview
+Project Overview

-This project demonstrates a complete ELT (Extract, Load, Transform) pipeline using Formula 1 team data.
-It extracts raw data from a CSV, transforms it for consistency and completeness, loads it into a SQLite database, and visualizes key metrics to uncover insights about team performance.
+This project demonstrates a complete ETL (Extract, Transform, Load) pipeline using Formula 1 team data.
+The pipeline extracts raw data from an API or CSV, transforms it for consistency and completeness, and loads it into a SQLite database.
+This setup ensures that F1 team data is clean, standardized, and ready for analysis.

-📦 Project Structure
-Code
-├── main.ipynb                 # Jupyter notebook with ELT logic and visualizations ├── f1_teams.db                # SQLite database storing cleaned F1 team data
-├── f1_teams_cleaned.csv       # Transformed CSV output
-├── .gitignore                 # Git ignore rules
-└── README.md                  # Project documentation
+I am personally fascinated by Formula 1 because it combines cutting-edge technology, teamwork, and strategy in a highly competitive environment.
+Each team’s history, performance, and innovations offer rich insights, which makes the data particularly interesting to analyze and visualize.

+Key steps of the pipeline:

+Extract: Fetch raw team data from a reliable source.

+Data Source: API-SPORTS F1 API provides official Formula 1 team data, including team names, locations, championship wins, and technical specifications.
+Alternatively, CSV files can be used for offline extraction.

+Transform: Clean and standardize the data.

+Fill missing values for fields like team location and chassis.

+Standardize column names to lowercase with underscores.

+Convert numeric columns to consistent data types.

+Ensure text fields have consistent formatting (e.g., uppercase for team names).

+Load: Store the cleaned data into a SQLite database for further analysis or reporting.

+The database allows for fast queries, future expansions, and integration with visualization tools.

+Analysis (Optional): Visualize key metrics such as:

+Number of championships per team

+Fastest laps or race performance

+Geographical distribution of team bases